-Editor’s Note: The following film is a 13-minute adaptation of Edgar Allan Poe’s short story, “Ligeia.”
+Editor’s Note: The following film, produced by Bellehammer and PH Factor Films, is a 13-minute adaptation of Edgar Allan Poe’s short story, “Ligeia.”
 As the creators of this film write: The short story, “Ligeia,” by Edgar Allan Poe, suggests that not only is life sustainable through the power of one’s will, but a strong will could bring someone back from the dead.
 In both the classic story and in this film, a writer obsesses over the memories of his dead wife and longs to “restore her to the pathway she had abandoned.”
 Though this adaptation takes place in the modern world – and uses Poe’s actual text as narration – this film looks, sounds and feels as though it could have been made long ago.

 We hope you will join us in The Imaginative Conservative community.
 The Imaginative Conservative is an on-line journal for those who seek the True, the Good and the Beautiful.
 We address culture, liberal learning, politics, political economy, literature, the arts and the American Republic in the tradition of Russell Kirk, T.S.
 Eliot, Edmund Burke, Irving Babbitt, Wilhelm Roepke, Robert Nisbet, Richard Weaver, M.E.
 Bradford, Eric Voegelin, Christopher Dawson, Paul Elmer More and other leaders of Imaginative Conservatism.
 Some conservatives may look at the state of Western culture and the American Republic and see a huge dark cloud which seems ready to unleash a storm that may well wash away what we most treasure of our inherited ways.
 Others focus on the silver lining which may be found in the next generation of traditional conservatives who have been inspired by Dr. Kirk and his like.
 We hope that The Imaginative Conservative answers T.S.
 Eliot’s call to “redeem the time, redeem the dream.”
 The Imaginative Conservative offers to our families, our communities, and the Republic, a conservatism of hope, grace, charity, gratitude and prayer.